adrian-web/meczyki/README.md

 ## About a project

-Simple news article system, complete with MySQL database, PHP API and HTML form to add and edit entities.
+Simple news website with Laravel and TDD.

 Data structure
 1. News entity with at least title, text and creation date fields.
 2. News author entity with at least name field.
 3. Articles can have multiple authors.

-API Endpoints
+Route endpoints
 1. Get article by some id.
 2. Get all articles for given author.
 3. Get top 3 authors that wrote the most articles last week.